Eusha425/Eusha425/README.md

 # 🌍 Hello, World!

-I'm **Gazi Eusha**, originally from the lively and culturally rich **Bangladesh** 🇧🇩, now expanding my horizons in **Australia** 🇦🇺 as a student at the **University of Tasmania**.

-🚀 I’m on a transformative academic journey, pursuing a **double major in Artificial Intelligence** 🧠 and **Software Development** 💻.
-My studies fuel a deep-seated passion for creating impactful solutions through technology, and I’m dedicated to exploring how innovation in these fields can shape the future.

-🌟 Driven, ambitious, and constantly curious, I'm excited to apply my learning to real-world challenges and am committed to contributing to the tech community.
-Stay tuned to follow along as I navigate the ever-evolving world of technology!
+Hi, I’m Gazi Eusha.
+I’m originally from the lively and inspiring Bangladesh 🇧🇩 and currently based in Australia 🇦🇺, where I’m pursuing both academic and professional goals in the tech world.

+Right now, I’m studying for a Master of Information Technology and Systems at the University of Tasmania.
+Before this, I completed a Bachelor of ICT with a major in Artificial Intelligence, which really shaped my interest in building smart, practical solutions with technology.

+I’m particularly passionate about where AI and software engineering meet real-world problems.
+I enjoy working on projects that have the potential to make a real impact, whether that’s improving everyday experiences or exploring new ways to use tech creatively.

+I’m a curious and driven person who loves learning and trying out new tools and ideas.
+I like working on hands-on projects and collaborating with others, and I share a lot of my work and experiments on GitHub as I keep growing in this field.

 ## 💻 Tech Stack